fission/docs.fission.io/docs/content/usage/package.en.md

 Package 'demo-src-pkg-zip-8lwt' created
 ```

-Since we are working with source package, we provided the build command.
-Once you create the package, the build process will start and you can check the build logs by getting information of the package:
+Since we are working with a source package, we provided the build
+command.
+Once you create the package, the build process will start and
+you can see the build logs with the `fission package info` command:

 ```
 $ fission pkg info --name demo-src-pkg-zip-8lwt